stidd/curriculum17-18/advanced/units/unit1/README.md

 ## Overview
-In this unit coders will create a professional portfoilio.
-Coders will use bootstrap and to create a reponsive page.
-Coders will use this portfolio as place to upload future projects after they are completed.
+In this unit, coders will create an online Portfolio.
+The Portfolio will provide personal information, links to their prior projects, and contact information.
+To create this project, coders will use bootstrap to layout their page and gh-pages to host their portfolio.
 ## Important Links

 | Example Project | Project Planning |  Starter Code | Solution Code  | Rubric | Extra Resources |